 Your priorities aren’t what you say they are, they’re what you do.

 Your priorities are the things you do every day, where you put your energy and what you give your time to.
-Sadly, this means that what we think are our priorities, are actually much further down the list than we’d like.
+Sadly, this means what we think are our priorities, are actually much further down the list than we’d like.